 The Company has financed a portion of its exploration programs through the use of flow-through share issuances.
 Income tax deductions relating to these expenditures are claimable by the investors and not by the Company.

-As at December 31, 2013, the Company had spent, on qualified expenditures, all of the \$3.175 million flow-through monies raised in the June 5, 2013 placement.
-The Company renounced the income tax benefit of this issue to its subscribers effective December 31, 2013.
-As at June 30, 2014, the Company has no spending commitments with respect to previously issued flow-through shares.
+As at September 30, 2014, the Company had not spent any of the \$3.086 million flow-through monies raised in the September 29, 2014 placement.
+The Company will renounce the income tax benefit of this issue to its subscribers effective December 31, 2014.
+All of the \$3.175 million flow-through monies raised in the June 5, 2013 placement were expended on qualified expenditures in 2013 and the income tax benefit related to this placement was renounced effective December 31, 2013.

-Notes to the Condensed Interim Financial Statements For the six-month periods ended June 30, 2014 and 2013 (Unaudited - Prepared by Management)
+Notes to the Condensed Interim Financial Statements For the nine-month periods ended September 30, 2014 and 2013 (Unaudited - Prepared by Management)